 Ok here goes the tell all; my first reaction after about 15 seconds is … whoa, something is actually happening.
 This is weird stuff.
 I started feeling a pulse growing inside my body that started in my fingers and moved through the rest of my body.
 I also had an uncontrollable urge to go to Official Ares download and get eye of the tiger?!

-smoking salvia.
+I crossed the line!
+I stepped into the “drug” world.
+I gave into peer pressure and tried smoking salvia.
 I was not sure how I would feel or if it would do anything but I gave it a shot.

-smoking Salvia wore off, I felt exactly as I did when I started smoking Salvia.
+Once the high from smoking Salvia wore off, I felt exactly as I did when I started smoking Salvia.
 The high induced b smoking Salvia lasted, by my math, about two minutes, with about three minutes of talking about only god knows for a total experience time of five minutes.
 Once all done I had no headache, no sick feeling nothing at all I was just back to normal.

-smoking Salvia?!
+What did I get from smoking Salvia?!
 Not an incredible out of body experience or a revelation that is going to change my life, but it was pretty neat and interesting and a new experience for me.

-salvia trips are what I believe help keep smoking salvia off the radar screens of the authorities.
+I have been told that LSD and magic mushrooms give one the same type of high just for a much much longer time.
+The “short” salvia trips are what I believe help keep smoking salvia off the radar screens of the authorities.
 Of course, in most states.
 Some states have said that smoking salvia is illegal.